UTSSA asks student activists to sign declaration amid continuing tensions - Honi Soit

 Notably, the UTSSA’s regulations restrict office-bearers from engaging with the media.
 Section 5.3 of the UTSSA Media Policy outlines that: “Only the President is authorised to make official comment to the media about sensitive or contentious issues; issues of a political nature; or issues relating to funding or management.”

-The affected office-bearers remain barred from Association spaces, with Wom*n’s Officer Eshna Gupta being told by O’Rourke that she would not be able to book a space to hold a banner paint for youth survivors of sexual assault until she signed the declaration.
+The affected office-bearers remain barred from Association spaces, with Women’s Officer Eshna Gupta being told by O’Rourke that she would not be able to book a space to hold a banner paint for youth survivors of sexual assault until she signed the declaration.

 In a statement to Honi, Gupta said that the UTSSA’s declaration “provides collectives with no real chance to do activism.”